— In-game announcer, before starting a Deathmatch/Team Deathmatch round.

 SMG, very good at close quarters but less effective at range; and the Machine Pistol, its smaller, sidearm cousin.

 Tactical SMG, faster but weaker version of the SMG.
 Deadly in close quarters.
 For Even More Dakka.
 Looks vaguely like a P-90.

 Burst-fire SMG, exactly what it sounds like.
 Once thought to be weak and ineffective, now proving to be surprisingly deadly in the right hands.

 Light Machine Gun, for suppressing enemies and More Dakka.
 Recoil is high, reducing the effectiveness of short bursts, but decreases during prolonged firing.

 LMG-Recon.
 A lower rate of fire than the standard LMG, and exceptionally high accuracy when correctly configured.
 Works best when you have a significant range advantage.

 Videogame Cruelty Potential: It's entirely possible to kill an enemy who just ordered a Hardsuit, then hack into said Hardsuit to use it yourself.
 Woo, free hardsuit!
+It's also possible to destroy a hardsuit by deploying your own.
 You can also abandon badly-damaged hardsuits and use them as bait for unsuspecting enemy players.
 Mines can also be used to boobytrap depots.